s3xyvampire/s3xyvampire/README.md

 i'm a minor

-    > w2i is okay but i'm awkward and not talkative....
+    > mostly offtab or afk or with my partner. w2i

 c+h is not okay

-    > do not copy or take inspirations of my skins mostly offtab or afk or with my partner. w2i
+    > do not copy or take inspirations of my skins

-    > i don't roleplay
+i don't roleplay

 # ꒰ dni ꒱
 ![IMG_6589](https://github.com/user-attachments/assets/b1bf0037-5c0b-4ca9-8ee7-f11e5702635d)